Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

 # Step 6: Organize the layout of your App

-With just a few steps, you have created a full forecasting application that predicts across multiple days with different parameters.
+In just a few steps, you have created a full forecasting application that predicts across multiple days with different parameters.
 However, the page's layout could be greatly improved.
 To get a more aesthetically pleasing page, three new useful controls will be used.
 These are:

 - [part](https://docs.taipy.io/en/latest/manuals/gui/viselements/part/): creates a group of text/visual elements.
 A useful property of `part` is _render_.
 If set to False, it will not display the part.
-This allows the developer to display a group of visual elements dynamically or not.
+This allows the developer to hide a group of visual elements dynamically.

 ```
 <|part|render={bool_variable}|